jasujm/pyupgw/README.rst

 The underlying API is based on MQTT and totally asynchronous.
 The library automatically synchronizes when fetching fresh state for the devices, but the same is not true for the ``update_X()`` calls.
-The server may not even report some updates, for instance when setting the temperature to the same value it already has.
+The server may not even report some updates, for instance when setting the target temperature to the same value it already has.

 The sample program naively uses ``asyncio.sleep()`` to ensure it has time to receive the notification about the newly applied temperature value.
 An actual